lopen/lopen.github.io/_posts/2023-01-22-connection-cogsci-ai.markdown

 In terms of how this article provides insight into the connection between cognitive science and AI, I look to the origins of the article and its intent.
 The article started as a sketch during a meeting at a AAAI Symposium, between researchers of cognitive architecture and human-level artifical intelligence.
 The intent behind the proposed model was, as explained above, being the development of a standard model to help accelerate cross-disiplinary collaboration and comparison of research undertaking arcoss fields like cognitive science and AI.
 The article provides a connection between the two disiplinces and how they can work hand in hand.

-### Simulating the Human Mind and its Complexity
+### Simulating the Human Mind and its Complexity[^6]

-[^6] This study encompassed around the interdisciplinary study of cognitive science in the field of artificial intelligence.
-Past as well as current areas of research have been highlighted such that better understating of the topic can be ensured.
-Furthermore, some of the present-day applications of cognitive science artificial intelligence have been discussed as these can be considered as the foundation for further improvement.
-Prior to discussion about future scopes, real-time complexities have been revealed.
+In short this study attempts to provide insight into the interdisiplinary study of Cognitive Science in the field of AI.
+It highlights some current applications of Cognitive Science AI, like text-to-speech, speech-to-text and natural language understanding.
+The study also outlines the current limitations of brain simulation within Cognitive Science AI, but also highlights the improvements that fields like nanotechnology can bring to brain simulation.

+The study itself is not too critical, but rather informs the reader of where Cognitive Science AI is at present (with some background information to help make certain concepts like cognitive architecture understandable).
+The study feels more descriptive than philosophical - which is fine - for the purpose of this write-up, it serves as a reminder as to the connection between Cognitive Science and AI.

+### Summary

+Blergh

 ---